BioKhoi/BioKhoi.github.io/Aboutme.md

 <img src="images/clay_flower.png?raw=true"/>

-Until one day we mixed a kind of natural polymer clay with oil colour and it seems to be a perfect combination to mimic the actual texture as well as colour of a rose petal.
+Until one day we mixed a kind of natural polymer clay with oil colour and it seems to be a perfect combination to mimic the actual texture as well as colour of a Moth orchid (Phalaenopsis) .
 I know we were on the right tracks.
 Then, we kept exploring, experimenting, taking classes, learning from our own mistakes.
-Several months later, we can be able to make a first clay flower.
-It was a Rose.
+Several months later, we could be able to make a complete orchid clay flower.

 We had our name combined to make nguyenphuong logo and sold our products under that brand.
 However, We could not continue when I decide to go study abroad.